El Cajon, California: Government

 Until 2012, El Cajon was a general law city operating under a council-manager system.
 In June 2012, the voters adopted a city charter, changing its status to chartered city.
 El Cajon is governed by a five-member city council, on which the mayor also sits.
 Starting in 2018, four councilmembers are elected from single-member districts and the mayor is elected at-large.

-On October 24, 2013, Mayor Mark Lewis resigned his position after coming under criticism for remarks he made about El Cajon's Chaldean community.
+On October 24, 2013, Mayor Mark Lewis resigned his position after coming under criticism for remarks he made about El Cajon's Chaldo-Assyrian community.
 Many notable figures including Congressman Juan Vargas and Neighborhood Market Association President Mark Arabo called for his resignation.
 Lewis resigned shortly after due to health issues.
-On November 12, the city council appointed Councilman Bill Wells, who had been serving as interim mayor, as the mayor.
+On November 12, the city council appointed Councilman Bill Wells, who had been serving as mayor pro tem.
 The vote of the council was 4–0; Wells recused himself.
-He was elected to a full four-year term as mayor in November 2014 and re-elected in November 2018.
+He was elected to a full four-year term as mayor in November 2014 and re-elected in November 2018 and November 2022.

-The current mayor and city councilmembers include Mayor Bill Wells and City Councilmembers Gary Kendrick, Steve Goble, Phil Ortiz, and Michelle Metchel.
+In 2025, councilmembers were Gary Kendrick (district 1), Michelle Metschel (district 2), Steve Goble (district 3), and Phil Ortiz (district 4).
+All council terms end in December 2028 except for Kendrick's, which ends in December 2026.

 El Cajon's city manager is Graham Mitchell.